ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 ```

 Here, the name `b` is bound to `6` inside the expression `b * 7`.
 A couple of remarks:
-- No global definition is introduced in this example
+- No global definition is introduced in this example, which is why we get an error.
-- Computation of `2 * 3` will always take place before `b * 7`
+- Computation of `2 * 3` will always take place before `b * 7`.

 Local definitions can be chained (one after another) or nested (one inside another).
 Here is an example of chaining:
 ```ocaml